 whole room without moving the vacuum from its spot on the wall.
 This

 convenience has a downside, however: wall-mounted vacuums usually have a

 smaller capacity of 5 gallons at most, and their extra-long hoses clog more

 The only wall-mounted wet-dry vac to earn a recommendation in

 professional sources is the Ridgid Stor-N-Go WD5500 (Est. $100).

-dry cleaning tasks and good for wet cleanup.
-It also gets acceptable scores for
+and pretty good for wet cleanup.
+It also gets acceptable scores for dust emissions

 This wet-dry vac's 20-foot cord gives you plenty of choices about where

 to mount the vacuum so that it can reach both the outlet and everything else in

 the room.
 In addition, it has both a 14-foot hose and a 7-foot collapsible hose